 We also process agreements for students who have been offered Federal volunteer internships.
 Students have the option of receiving recognition on their transcript for the experience.

 Your work experience in the Cooperative Education Program should be at least 50% related to your academic studies.
 You must complete a set of learning goals and an evaluation in order to receive the transcript recognition.
-There is a one-time only $25 enrollment fee which directly supports our programming costs.

 - Be enrolled at least half-time working towards a degree or certificate

 - Be in good academic standing:

 - Graduate students: 3.0 minimum overall GPA